hermes7308/hermes7308.github.io/_pages/about.md

 `Englewood Cliffs, New Jersey,  August 2019 – Present`

 Web Developer
+* Programmed a financial system to interface invoice submission between North and South America using Java
 * Managed an Invoice Portal with an employee master data and authorization flow to provide data in multilateral frame
 * Analyzed and detected errors occurred in authorization or approval process in legacy systems using PL/SQL
-* Installed Atlassian software(Confluence, Bitbucket, Bamboo) and MySQL for LG CNS America QA Project.

 ### N Tech Service
 `Bundang, South Korea July 2017 - May 2019`

 Web Developer
-* Set up Linux (CentOS) server environment for the webserver, batch server, statistics server in the Monitoring System
 * Implemented auto/non-auto Image & Video filtering System to ban harmful information to keep clean setting for users
 * Developed front-end system for outside vendors to utilize web page directly using HTML, CSS, JavaScript, Vue.js
 * Built back-end system to enhance automatic filtering process over manual tasks using Springframework, Oracle DB
+* Set up Linux (CentOS) server environment for the webserver, batch server, statistics server in the Monitoring System

 ### HCI Laboratory of WooJinPaik
 `Chungju, South Korea March 2014 – December 2016`